In order to demonstrate some of the features of the Survey Designer

 - Click Manage Lists, then Create New List.

-- Under List Fields, add the following fields.
+- Add the additional fields shown in the following image.
 For each line, click Add Field then enter the Name and Data Type as shown.
 Be sure not to include spaces in field names.

 The next step is to design the survey so that it will request the information needed in the correct types for your results table.